ietf-tools/bibxml-service/README.rst

 .. important::

-   ``DB_NAME``, ``DB_SECRET`` values depend on bibxml-indexer environment.
+   * ``DB_NAME``, ``DB_SECRET`` values depend on bibxml-indexer runtime environment.

-   In the basic case, they must match the ones provided in bibxml-indexer environment.
+     In the basic case, they can match the ones provided in bibxml-indexer environment for things to work.
-   However, this is not ideal:
+     (This is not ideal:
-   bibxml-indexer must have write access to shared database, while bibxml-service only reads from it.
+     bibxml-indexer must have write access to the shared index database, while bibxml-service only needs to read from it.
+     A separate PostgreSQL user for bibxml-service with read-only access would make more sense, but is not currently accommodated by Compose configuration.)

-   DJANGO_SECRET must be unique.
+   * DJANGO_SECRET must be unique.

-   DEBUG must not be set to 1 in production.
+   * DEBUG must not be set to 1 in production.

 Then, run ``docker compose up`` from repository root.